Ammassivik

 Ammassivik (old spelling: Angmagssivik) is a settlement in the Kujalleq municipality in southern Greenland.
 The modern name is the Kalaallisut for "where you catch ammassaat (capelin)".
-Its population was 74 in 2010 and 32 in 2020.
+Its population was 74 in 2010.
+As of 1 January 2024, its population was 32.

 The settlement was founded in 1889 as Sletten.
 In 1899, a school – the Isak Lundip atuarfia – was built in the settlement by Danish missionaries.
 The school had 6 students in 2005.

 In 1922, the settlement became a trading centre.

 Until December 31, 2008, the settlement belonged to the Nanortalik municipality.
 Since January 1, 2009, the settlement has been part of the Kujalleq municipality, when the former municipalities of Qaqortoq, Narsaq, and Nanortalik ceased to exist as administrative entities.

 Transport and communications

 The settlement has a heliport, connecting it to the nearby Nanortalik and Aappilattoq, and with the rest of the world.

 The main transportation is by sea.
 During winter, dog sled routes are important transport links to the surrounding area.

 The settlement is served by a GSM supported ADSL Internet link.
 Ammassivik is also the postal centre of the surrounding area, being regularly visited by a post ship.